devashishkumar/angular-libraries-project/projects/file-upload-angular/README.md

+### What's new in version 1.1.0

+We can pass custom text in files upload button, we can check valid/invalid files list in dialog and select which files we want to upload from the selected files list using files uploader

 # Angular single/multipe file uploader

 Angular single/multiple file uploader.
 We Just need to pass configuration as an input all the work handle by uploader component based on passed configuration